de-shyt/CUB_conspects/Operating Systems JUB.md

 ### File links

+Links make file system object accessible under several different names.
+File systems maintain an internal link count in order to keep track of how many hard links refer to a file system object.
+A file cannot be modified if it is used by another process.

 A **hard link** is a directory entry that associates a name with a file system object.

-The association is established when the link is created and fixed afterwards.
+- One file can have multiple hard links.
+- A file is accessible as long as there is at least one hard link to it.
+The amount of hard links can be found via `stat <filename>` command (field "Links")
+- Moving or renaming a hard link does not affect on others.
+- Hard links cannot point to files from another file system.

 A **soft link** or **symbolic link** is a directory entry storing a reference to a file system object in the form of an absolute or relative path.
-The reference is resolved at runtime.

-Links make file system object accessible under several different names.
-A file system object is accessible as long as there is at least one hard link to it.
-File systems maintain an internal link count in order to keep track of how many hard links refer to a file system object.
+- Moving or renaming a file breaks a symlink.
+- Symlinks can reference to a file from another file system
+- `readlink` command shows on what object the file references on.

-`rm` command deletes not a file but a link.
-When no links point to a file, it is overwritten by the filesystem.
-You still can find it via a magic id (index of a file, command `ls -ila`).
+`rm` command deletes not a file but a hard link.
+When no hard links point to a file, it is overwritten by the filesystem.
+You still can find it via a magic id (*aka* inode *aka* index of a file, command `ls -ila` or `stat <filename>`).
 The file cannot be overwritten while it is used by another process (`rm` does not work).

+#### Example: creating a hard link

 ```shell
 $ touch a.txt      # file `b.txt` is not created yet